mecid/mecid.github.io/_posts/2023-05-03-the-power-of-overlays-in-swiftui.md

 > Matched geometry link

 Today we learned how valuable is the *overlay* view modifier in SwiftUI, and with the latest addition allowing us to build overlays by using the *ViewBuilder* closure, it became effortless.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!